CaveStoryModdingCommunity/modding-wiki/wiki/layers-mode.md

 User **JakeV** posted a tutorial on how to [implement layers in CSE2](https://gitlab.com/-/snippets/2177785) as well as enable [extended tilemaps](https://gitlab.com/-/snippets/2179513) (described above).

-User **Dr_Glaucous** has created several mods that add layers support to d-rs.
-[Their source code can be found on github](https://github.com/DrGlaucous/CaveS-Public/tree/main/Mythbust) and used as a substitute template until more official versions of this are developed.
+User **Dr_Glaucous** has created a fork that add layers support to d-rs.
+[The fork's source code can be found on github](https://github.com/DrGlaucous/doukutsu-rs-nm/tree/master) and used as a substitute template until more official versions of this are developed.

 Although some editors can convert normal-mode tiles to layers-mode tiles on the fly (Booster's lab is one such example), not all versions of layers mode may be backwards compatible with the original format.
 Fortunately, a pre-converted version of the vanilla assets can be downloaded [here](files/Stage.zip).